Sravani-Solo/Sentiment-Analysis/README.md

 This repository thrives on collaboration.
 Your insights, projects, and tools are invaluable.
 Unearth groundbreaking sentiment analysis discoveries and let the collective knowledge flourish.

-## Connect with Us
+## Connect with me

 Your questions, feedback, and collaboration inquiries are not just welcome – they're essential.
 Reach out and become a part of this evolving repository.
-Thank you for embarking on this journey with us!
+Thank you for embarking on this journey with me!